 2. Normalize Regular Check-In Sessions

-If you view the feedback process in a negative light, and brush these conversations off only to occur every quarter or year, you are not dealing with feedback in an effective way.
+If you view the feedback process in a negative light and brush these conversations off only to occur every quarter or year, you are not dealing with feedback in an effective way.
 Providing constructive criticism on a consistent basis leads it to feel more normalized, creating a positive connotation around it.
-If feedback is provided regularly, you can ensure that issues are corrected in real time, rather than piling on feedback to a quarterly meeting that may relate to something you produced months ago.
-By normalizing this process, you also strengthen and improve the communication skills within your workplace.
+If feedback is provided regularly, you can ensure that issues are corrected in real-time, rather than piling on feedback to a quarterly meeting that may relate to something you produced months ago.
+By normalizing this process, you also strengthen and improve communication skills within your team.

 3. Know How to Balance Critical Feedback With Praise

 Although it is important to help a team member see improvement opportunities, it is just as important to praise and reinforce them when they are doing well!
 Encouraging, supporting, and challenging your team members are all important focuses when it comes to giving feedback.

 4. Be Clear & Specific in Your Thoughts

 If you are not clear and specific when giving feedback, the individual receiving it may leave the conversation confused, helpless, and end up not really improving (because they lacked an understanding of what to improve).
 Constructive feedback is not offering vague or broad suggestions.
 If when giving feedback you say something like “Your work needs improvement”, this is an example of vague and confusing feedback.
 What specifically needs improvement?
 When giving feedback, it needs to be specific in order for the individual to take action- and improve their performance.
 Remember, great feedback can only exist with specific

 suggestions.
 We curated a list of useful frameworks that help you give feedback clearly in a previous post - you can check them out here

 5. Make it a Two-Way Conversation